Mike Evans Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Recent Performances

-- In last week's game against the Colts, Evans was targeted five times and recorded three catches for 16 yards.
+- In last week's outing against the Colts, Evans was targeted six times, picking up 16 yards on three receptions.

-- In his last three games, Evans has caught 11 passes for 151 yards and two touchdowns.
-He was targeted 19 times, and averaged 50.3 yards per game.
+- Evans' during his last three games stat line reveals 11 catches for 151 yards and two touchdowns.
+He put up 50.3 yards per game, and was targeted 20 times.

 Evans' Tampa Bay Teammates